Boris Johnson’s Covid announcement: The Prime Minister is being urged to resign by bereaved families and Tory MPs, who are calling for him to do so.

 “I think the Prime Minister has got things right again and again and again,” Commons leader Jacob Rees-Mogg told the broadcaster.

-“However, he accepts, as do we all, that there will be things done differently in hindsight over the course of a two-and-a-half-year period.”
+“However, he accepts, as do we all, that there will be things done differently in hindsight over a two-and-a-half-year period.”

-“I completely understand why people feel let down,” Health Secretary Sajid Javid said.
+“I completely understand why people feel let down,” said Health Secretary Sajid Javid.

 By apologizing, the PM did the right thing.